all-birds birds

 Breeding and Nesting

 The nest will often be on the ground, hidden in brush or behind a rock or stump.
 They can also be found in tree cavities, or on building ledges.
-The female usually builds the nest in a hollow she builds.
-The male may help by bringing twigs etc. Material used if twigs, stems, fine grass and hair.
+The female usually builds the nest in a hollow.
+The male may help by bringing twigs etc. Material used is twigs, stems, fine grass, and hair.

 Eggs